llrznhy/happybirthday/test.md

 # Reuse Plan

-In this project, We chose Vue.js as the front-end framework, Springboot as the back-end framework, and MySQL as the database.
+In this project, We choose Vue.js as the front-end framework, Springboot as the back-end framework, and MySQL as the database.

 ## Reuse Approach